CitadelStronghold/gem/docs/Setup.md

 - You may select which one at boot
 - *Accept the default package provider*

-> pacman -S base-devel
+#> pacman -S base-devel
-- Probably will need it
+#- Probably will need it
-- *Accept the default package provider*
+#- *Accept the default package provider*

-## Networking Packages

-> pacman -S networkmanager

-> pacman -S wpa_supplicant wireless_tools netctl
+> bash /opt/gem/s/net/core.sh

+> bash /opt/gem/s/net/wifi.sh
-- Wireless support
+- Optional

-> pacman -S dialog
-- Wifi menu when GUI is not working

-> systemctl enable NetworkManager

 > pacman -S lvm2
 - Required regardless of partitioning setup type